HPV Vaccine Q&A

 [Video: Dr. Rhodes explains HPV.]

-Q: What is the purpose of vaccination?
+Q: What is the purpose of HPV vaccination?
 What exactly are we vaccinating against?

-A: The vaccines are to prevent HPV infection.
+A: The HPV vaccines are to prevent infection.
 HPV infection can lead to genital warts and cancer, as I previously mentioned.
-There are 2 approved vaccines.
-These vaccines can protect males and females against some of the most common types of HPV that can lead to disease and cancer.
-These vaccines are given in 3 shots, and it is important to get all 3 doses to get the best protection.
+There are 2 approved HPV vaccines.
+These HPV vaccines can protect males and females against some of the most common types of HPV that can lead to disease and cancer.
+These HPV vaccines are given in 3 shots, and it is important to get all 3 doses to get the best protection.

 It is important to remember that there are no treatments for HPV, the virus, itself.
 We can only treat the diseases associated with infection; the problem is, often diseases like cervical cancer are discovered when they are advanced and more life-threatening.

-Q: What are the side effects associated with the vaccine?
-Can the vaccine cause mental retardation?
+Q: What are the side effects associated with the HPV vaccine?
+Can the HPV vaccine cause mental retardation?

 A: Side effects do not last long and go away on their own.
 Side effects include pain from the needle injection and temporary redness at the injection site, which is typically the arm.
 A mild fever, headache, muscle or joint pain can occur.
 Nausea, diarrhea or fainting sometimes may occur.
 Allergic reactions from vaccines may occur but are very rare.
 If they do occur, they would occur within a few minutes to a few hours of vaccination.

-Q: Does having this vaccine encourage sexual behavior in adolescents?
+Q: Does having this HPV vaccine encourage sexual behavior in adolescents?

 I tell parents to think of the vaccine as we do tetanus immunization.
 We immunize against tetanus, but no one would say that we have given permission to play with rusty needles.